kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 	Overhead []NodeAllocatableOverheadResources `json:"overhead,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,5,rep,name=overhead"`
 }

+// AdditionalNodeAllocatableReference identifies the source object in the pod's namespace
+// contributing additional node allocatable resources to a pod.
+// +structType=atomic
+type AdditionalNodeAllocatableReference struct {
+	// APIGroup is the group for the resource being referenced.
+It is
+	// empty for the core API.
+	// Currently, only "resource.k8s.io" is supported.
+	// +optional
+	APIGroup string `json:"apiGroup,omitempty" protobuf:"bytes,1,opt,name=apiGroup"`
+	// Kind is the type of resource being referenced.
+	// Currently, only "ResourceClaim" is supported.
+	// +required
+	// +k8s:required
+	Kind string `json:"kind" protobuf:"bytes,2,opt,name=kind"`
+	// Name is the name of the source object in the pod's namespace
+	// (e.g., name of the resource claim).
+	// +required
+	// +k8s:required
+	Name string `json:"name" protobuf:"bytes,3,opt,name=name"`
+}

 // NodeAllocatableMappedResources describes mapped node allocatable resource allocations. type NodeAllocatableMappedResources struct {
 	// Name is the name of the resource (e.g., cpu, memory).
 	// +required
 	// +k8s:required
 	Name ResourceName `json:"name" protobuf:"bytes,1,opt,name=name,casttype=ResourceName"`
-	// Quantity is the total node allocatable resource capacity allocated for the claim.
+	// Quantity is the total node allocatable resource capacity allocated for the source.
-	// This claim's allocated devices is shared by all the containers referencing the claim.
+	// This source's allocated devices are shared by all the containers referencing the source.
-	// Kubelet adds this value to both requests and limits at the pod-level cgroup, and to limits at the container-level cgroup for each container referencing the claim.
+	// Kubelet adds this value to both requests and limits at the pod-level cgroup, and to limits at the container-level cgroup for each container referencing the source.
 	// +required
 	// +k8s:required
 	Quantity *resource.Quantity `json:"quantity" protobuf:"bytes,2,opt,name=quantity"`